-Boiler and machinery insurance can add an important layer to potential insurance coverage.
+Boiler and machinery insurance can add an important layer of coverage to an insurance policy.
 Boiler and machinery insurance is currently marketed under such names as "systems protector," "systems breakdown," and "machinery breakdown" insurance.
 Boiler and machinery insurance covers business property, other property losses, and legal fees (if any) that may result from the malfunction of boilers and machinery.
 Boiler coverage includes covering the costs of inspection and often maintenance of boilers.
 Machinery coverage can include many different types of machines used in retail, office and manufacturing settings.
 Machinery coverage also includes major machinery systems common to most commercial buildings, such as heating, ventilating and air conditioning systems.
 Since most commercial property policies exclude losses from boilers and machinery, it is important to be aware of any exposure your business may have and discuss it with your broker-agent.

 Crime insurance provides protection for the assets of your business including merchandise for sale, real property, money and securities.
 It is considered a property insurance line.
 Based on the crime coverage that you purchase, it is possible to be covered for the following causes of loss: robbery, burglary, larceny, forgery, and embezzlement.
 Specialty coverage parts can be added based on need and exposure to loss such as mercantile open-stock, burglary insurance, mercantile robbery insurance, mercantile safe burglary insurance, money and securities broad form policy, office burglary and robbery insurance, and storekeepers burglary and robbery insurance.